adrianostanley/wc-picturecoupon-plugin/README.md

 ## Approach / Reasoning to the Solution

 Before entering in details about the development of the project, I took some guidelines for myself to be followed during this week of development.
-Due to time constraints and the main purporse of this project, I got to stick to these points in order to deliver an easy-to-understand code as well as with the best practices as possible.
+Due to time constraints and the main purpose of this project, I got to stick to these points in order to deliver an easy-to-understand code as well as with the best practices as possible.

 So, these are the things in my mind while developing the Picture Coupon plugin:

-* Use WordPress and WooCommerce API actions and filters whenever they're available to achieve the plugin needs;
+* Use WordPress and WooCommerce API actions and filters whenever they're available to achieve the plugin requirements;
-* Don't create new tables at this time, only if extremaly necessary to keep the plugin simple.
+* Don't create new tables at this time, only if extremely necessary to keep the plugin simple;
 * Treat the profile picture domain classes as objects;
 * Keep the plugin code simple and easy to read - via the documentation above each function and even the code itself;